Adrian Chastain Weimer

 Area(s) of Expertise:

-Her most recent book, A Constitutional Culture: New England and the Struggle against Arbitrary Rule in the Restoration Empire (University of Pennsylvania Press, 2023) centers on grass roots political mobilizing in the 1660s, when puritan colonists creatively organized to protect local institutions from the demands of the newly restored Stuart monarchy.
+Her most recent book, A Constitutional Culture: New England and the Struggle against Arbitrary Rule in the Restoration Empire (University of Pennsylvania Press, 2023) has been awarded the John Winthrop Prize from the Colonial Society of Massachusetts.
+It centers on grass roots political mobilizing in the 1660s, when puritan colonists creatively organized to protect local institutions from the demands of the newly restored Stuart monarchy.

 She is also co-editing The Collected Works of Daniel Gookin, to be published by the Colonial Society of Massachusetts.
-The Bay Colony's Commissioner for Indian Affairs, Gookin wrote detailed histories of Christian or "Praying Indian" communities and their wartime suffering.
+The Bay Colony's Commissioner for Indian Affairs, Gookin (1612-1687) wrote detailed histories of Nipmuc, Massachusetts, Pennacook and other "Praying Indian" communities and their wartime suffering.

 Her first book, Martyrs' Mirror: Persecution and Holiness in Early New England (Oxford, 2011) explores how puritans, Baptists, and Quakers imagined themselves within historical narratives of persecution, especially the stories in John Foxe’s “Book of Martyrs.”